Charlemagne-ai/aws-tpot-honeypot/guide.md

 ## 2. AWS Prerequisites and Considerations

+- **Basic AWS, EC2, SSH, and Linux Commands**: You should be familiar with launching EC2 instances, connecting via SSH, and basic Linux command usage.

 1. **AWS Account**: Must have permissions to launch/manage EC2, allocate Elastic IPs, manage Security Groups, etc.
 2. **Instance Requirements**:
    - At minimum, an **8GB RAM** instance for a “sensor” type T-Pot.